dodokek/BinaryTranslator/README.md

 During the work on this task, I learned a lot about JIT compilation, IR and x86-64 architecture.
 In future I want to improve IR, so it will have real CFG.
 A lot of new optimizations might be done with the help of it.

-The earliest version of this project was simple JIT translation with further execution in the main program runtime.
+<a href="https://github.com/dodokek/BinaryTranslator/tree/JIT-translation-in-time-execution">The earliest version of this project </a> was simple JIT translation with further execution in the main program runtime.
 Closer to the end of semester I wrote compilation into .elf file.

-All this journey from simple Quadratic equation to this project was... pretty good.
+All this journey from simple Quadratic equation to JIT compilation was... pretty good.

 ## Useful links